heyman/heynote/README.md

 I'm happy to merge contributions that fit my vision for the app.
 Bug fixes are always welcome.

+## FAQ

+### Where is the buffer data stored?

+The default paths for the buffer data for the respective OS are:

+-   Mac: `~/Library/Application Support/Heynote/buffer.txt`
+-   Windows: `%APPDATA%\Heynote\buffer.txt`
+-   Linux: `~/.config/Heynote/buffer.txt`

+From version >=1.5.0, symlinks will be supported and you'll be able to configure the path where `buffer.txt` is stored.

+### Can you make a mobile app?

+No, at the moment this is out of scope, sorry.

 ## Thanks!

 Heynote is built upon [CodeMirror](https://codemirror.net/), [Vue](https://vuejs.org/), [Electron](https://www.electronjs.org/), [Math.js](https://mathjs.org/), [Prettier](https://prettier.io/) and other great open-source projects.